-Example of an IL2000 BI dashboard:
+Below is an example of an IL2000 BI dashboard.

 Truckload shipping is changing.
 Are you keeping up?

 The world has changed quickly in recent years, and the truckload shipping market has grown, both in complexity and volatility.
 A one-size-fits-all approach is becoming increasingly out of step with that reality.
 And it's a methodology that fails to give shippers the strategies and tools they need to effectively manage uncertainty.